 "There's some fast dudes here!" he said.
 "I'm one of the slower ones in our 4x4.
 Some dudes can just move. … I hate that race though.
 It's now to the point where you have to run top speed almost the entire race, at near top speed.
 It's physically tough, mentally tough, everything like that."

 They say iron sharpens iron, and for Nelson to grind out those 400's can only help him come summer ball in Palo Alto.
 When he gets to Stanford, though, it won't be all work.
 For one thing, he'll be able to reunite with his fellow 2010 commits.

-“The main guy I talk to is Devon Carrington,” he said.
-“Especially during season, we’d text and stuff.
+"The main guy I talk to is Devon Carrington," he said.
+"Especially during season, we'd text and stuff.
 When he was on an official at Arizona, we were both there on the sidelines, so I saw him there.
-At the end of season, he and I were there at the Arizona Top 25 [Players] Awards, so that was good.”
+At the end of season, he and I were there at the Arizona Top 25 undefined Awards, so that was good."

 Additionally, of course, come June, Nelson will start on his classes and the conceiving of an academic plan.